plukacs/lab-governance/README.md

  - Dinner if working after 8pm
  - Uber home of working later than 10pm
  - Risk (kockázati) life insurance for everyone for about the same amount.
 Some cost difference is ok.
+ - Personal income tax report filed by the company's accountant.
    NOT available for part time or during probation time.
  - Company cell phone plan, not restricting the employees in-land voice or data usage.
 Unlimited roaming only for business purposes.
    NOT available for part time or during probation time.